ablyss74/scripts/archive/pulseaudio_jack_clear_linux.md

 load-module module-jack-sink
 load-module module-jack-source

-# You can then start up your custom pulseaudio following command.
+# You can then start up your custom pulseaudio with the following command.
 # I'd recommend first starting jackd with Qjackctl
 # From within the pulse-git directory type...